BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>00 Pre-Requisites</h2>

-The "Microsoft SQL Server Big Data Clusters Architecture" course is taught using the following components, which you will install and configure in the sections that follow:
+The "Microsoft SQL Server Big Data Clusters Architecture" course is taught using the following components, which you will install and configure in the sections that follow.
+For this course, you will use Microsoft Windows as the base workstation, altough Apple and Linux operating systems can be used in production:

-- **Microsoft Azure**: A free account.
-MSDN Account, your own account, or potentially one provided for you is acceptable as long as you can create about 60.00 (US) worth of assets
+- **Microsoft Azure**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using the Azure Kubernetes Service), and optionally you can deploy a system there to act as a workstation.
+You can use a free Azure account, an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $80.00 (U.S.) worth of assets.

-TODO: Explain other things needed for the course

-- **Additional Components:** It's also a good idea to install a Markdown-File previewer in your browser of choice, since the instructions are all based on MD files.
-On the DSVM, open FireFox and install the *Markdown Viewer Webext* Extension.
-You can then simply drag the MD files into the browser for a clean course display.
-Alter Visual Studio Code to install Python, Markdown, Azure AI, SQL Server, and Anaconda extensions.
-These will be detailed below.
+- **Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
+- **Python (3)**: Python version 3.5 is used by the SQL Server programs to deploy and manage a SQL Server Big Data Cluster.
+- **The pip3 Package**: The Python package manager *pip3* is used to install various SQL Server BDC deployment and configuraton tools.
+- **The kubectl program**: The *kubectl* program is the commnad-line control feature for Kubernetes.
+- **The mssqlctl program**: The *mssqlctl* program is the deployment and configuration tool for SQL Server Big Data Clusters.
+- **Azure Data Studio**: The *Azure Data Studio*, along with various Extensions, is used for both the query and management of SQL Server BDC.
+In addition, you will use this tool to participate in the workshop.

-*Note that all following activities must be completed prior to class - there will not be time to perform these operations during the course.*
+*Note that all following activities must be completed prior to class - there will not be time to perform these operations during the workshop.*

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 1: Set up a Microsoft Azure Account</b></p>